Beautii

 This transformation not only streamlined daily operations but also positioned Beautii for scalable growth, allowing the business to expand geographically without increasing administrative overhead.

-My time working with Beautii highlighted how UX design and operational improvements go hand in hand.
-By addressing both the front-end experience and the back-end booking process, I helped create a solution that not only improves usability but also increases the efficiency of Beautii’s overall business model.
+My time working with Beautii highlighted how UX design and operational improvements must work hand in hand.
+By addressing both the front-end experience and the back-end booking process, I was able to help create a solution that not only enhances usability but also improves the efficiency of Beautii’s overall business model.